tokenika/eosfactory/steem.md

 ### Architecture

 In *EOSFactory* you use Python to interact with your smart-contracts.
-However under the hood our toolset is powered by C++.
+However, under the hood our toolset is powered by C++.
+Python outside, while C++ inside.

 Thus *EOSFactory* is composed of two layers:

-- C++ bridge called `teos` connected to an EOS node running a private testnet
+- C++ bridge called `teos` connected to an EOS node running a private testnet,
-- Python wrapper called `pyteos` acting as a convenient human-oriented interface
+- Python wrapper called `pyteos` acting as a convenient human-oriented interface.

-### Smart-contract development cycle
+### Development cycle

-This is what the development cycle might look like:
+This is what the smart-contract development cycle might look like:

-1. You write a smart-contract (in C++)
+1. Write a smart-contract (in C++).
-2. You write unit-tests (in Python)
+2. Write unit-tests (in Python).
-3. You compile your smart-contract.
+3. Compile your smart-contract.
-4. You start a fresh single-node testnet.
+4. Start a fresh single-node testnet.
 5. The testnet is pre-initialized with the Bios contract and a couple of test accounts to play with.
-6. You deploy your smart-contract.
+6. Deploy your smart-contract.
-7. You run your unit-tests.
+7. Run your unit-tests.
-8. You tear down the testnet.
+8. Tear down the testnet.
-9. You modify your smart-contract and/or unit-tests and jump to stage 3.
+9. Modify your smart-contract and/or unit-tests and jump to stage 3.

-All the above is done using Python - of course apart from the task of writing smart-contracts.
-And, as we mentioned before, everything works within Visual Studio Code IDE.
+Every step of the above process is fully automated by Python classes and methods - you, as a developer, only supply the creative part, i.e. the content of the smart-contracts and unit-tests.
+Unit-tests are designed to be written in Python, while of course smart-contracts are written in C++ - Visual Studio Code perfectly supports both those languages.

 ### Python-based unit-testing